Governors offer Democrats aggressive reply on guns, abortion

 “The people that you’re telling to vote aren’t going to listen until we prove that we are handling this moment with urgency,” Rep. Alexandria Ocasio-Cortez, D-N.Y., said in an interview, referring to the party generally.
 “We have a lot of tools at our disposal, I think we have a lot of assets at our disposal, and we have to use them.”

+Facing pressure to be more forceful, Biden will take executive action on Friday to protect access to abortion, the White House said.

-In this moment, governors may have tools that are more conducive to swift action than the president.
+But in this moment, governors may have unique tools that are more conducive to swift action than the president.
 Well positioned heading into the fall campaign and presiding over statehouses where Democrats are in control, Pritzker and Govs.
 Kathy Hochul of New York and Gavin Newsom of California have wide latitude.

 In New York, for instance, Hochul was undeterred by a U.S. Supreme Court ruling that struck down a state law and allowed most people to carry a handgun for personal protection.
 She called a special session last week in which lawmakers passed new measures limiting where those licensed to have guns can carry them and toughening rules for obtaining the permits.
 The regulations include a novel requirement to screen applicants’ social media accounts for threats.